Bitcoin Loans: Your Guide

 Where to Get a Bitcoin Loan

 YouHodler is a platform that provides crypto loans and allows users to spend cash while saving or holding their crypto assets.
-Youhodler platform users are spoilt with choice as it supports more than 50 crypto assets, including Bitcoin, that can be used as collateral.
+Users of the YouHodler platform are spoiled for choice because it supports over 50 cryptoassets, including bitcoin, that can be used as collateral.

-YouHodler ensures the security of crypto assets through its partnership with Ledger Vault and other crypto service providers.
+YouHodler works with Ledger Vault and other crypto service providers to make sure that crypto assets are safe.
 Ledger Vault provides insurance for YouHodler’s stored assets through a pool of $150 million in crime insurance funds.

 Nexo was created in 2018 and has grown to be one of the leading platforms for lending Bitcoin and other cryptocurrencies.
-It has 33 supported cryptocurrencies and aims to create banking services based entirely on digital assets.
+It has a 35 that supports cryptocurrencies and aims to create banking services based entirely on digital assets.

 Binance hardly needs any introduction in the crypto world.
 It is the largest crypto exchange and has been foremost in various crypto sectors.